-Military stand ready if needed at RNC, other conventions
+Military stands ready if needed at RNC, other conventions

 Former U.S. Army Cmd.
 Sgt.
 Maj.
 Gary Huber was assigned to a Nike missile site defending Chicago against Soviet bombers when he first heard about Operation Garden Plot.